marijaselakovic/JavaScriptIssuesStudy/Confirmed.md

 The following table gives the overview of reported optimizations, where the Optimization Pattern number corresponds to the value of ID column in Table 4 of paper: Performance Issues and Optimizations in JavaScript: An Empirical Study.
-Function column denotes optimized code location.
+Function column denotes optimized code location/s.

 # Reported optimizations (RQ5)
 | Optimization Pattern | Library | Function | Pull Request | Status |